 - 1.5.1.
 Where there is reasonable suspicion that drugs are being kept on the campus, searches may be conducted.
-Reasonable suspicion may occur as a result of confidential information being given to College authorities (whistleblowing), the scent of drugs and/or confidential reports from within or without the College community. - 1.5.2.
-The Executive head or the Deputy will supervise these searches but may use an outside agency to assist in these.
+Reasonable suspicion may occur as a result of confidential information being given to College authorities (whistle-blowing), the scent of drugs and/or confidential reports from within or without the College community - 1.5.2.
+The Principal or the Deputy Principal and the Director of Student Affairs will supervise these searches but may use an outside agency to assist in these.